 Energy metabolism, through pathways such as oxidative phosphorylation (OxPhos) and glycolysis, plays a pivotal role in cellular differentiation and function.
-Our study investigates the impact of OxPhos disruption in cortical bone development by deleting mitochondrial transcription factor A (TFAM).
-TFAM controls 0xPhos by regulating the transcription of mitochondrial genes.
-The cortical bone, constituting the long bones' rigid shell, is sheathed by the periosteum, a connective tissue layer populated with skeletal progenitors that spawn osteoblasts, the bone-forming cells.
+Our study investigates the impact of OxPhos disruption in cortical bone development by deleting Mitochondrial Transcription Factor A (TFAM).
+TFAM controls OxPhos by regulating the transcription of mitochondrial genes.
+The cortical bone, constituting the long bones' rigid shell, is sheathed by the periosteum, a connective tissue layer populated with skeletal progenitors that spawn osteoblasts, the boneforming cells.
 TFAM-deficient mice presented with thinner cortical bone, spontaneous midshaft fractures, and compromised periosteal cell bioenergetics, characterized by reduced ATP levels.
 Additionally, they exhibited an enlarged periosteal progenitor cell pool with impaired osteoblast differentiation.
-Increasing hypoxia-inducible factor 1a (HIF1) activity within periosteal cells substantially mitigated the detrimental effects induced by TFAM deletion.
+Increasing Hypoxia-Inducible Factor 1a (HIF1) activity within periosteal cells significantly mitigated the detrimental effects induced by TFAM deletion.
 HIF1 is known to promote glycolysis in all cell types.
 Our findings underscore the indispensability of OxPhos for the proper accrual of cortical bone mass and indicate a compensatory mechanism between OxPhos and glycolysis in periosteal cells.
 The study opens new avenues for understanding the relationship between energy metabolism and skeletal health and suggests that modulating bioenergetic pathways may provide a therapeutic avenue for conditions characterized by bone fragility.